MiticaMatthews/Azure-Labs/Labs/003/readme.md

 This will create a new SSH key in ~/.ssh/new_id_rsa

+* Note: Do not enter a passphrase when prompted.

 Then run the following command to reset the SSH key for your virtual machine:

 ```